munkhdorj-m/SQL-exercise-1-2/README.md

 4. Find the total salary expenses (sum of salary + bonus).

-5. Find the total number of employees in department ID 3.
+5. List all employees ordered by age, from youngest to oldest.

 6. Find all employees hired after January 1, 2018 and before January 1, 2021.

 7. Find the employees who have a salary greater than 90,000.